 We accrue for estimated costs of research and development activities conducted by third-party service providers, which include the conduct of preclinical studies, clinical trials, and contract manufacturing activities.
 We record the estimated costs of research and development activities based upon the estimated amount of services provided, and include these costs in accrued liabilities in our consolidated balance sheets and within research and development expenses in our consolidated statements of operations and comprehensive loss.
 These costs are a significant component of our research and development expenses.
 We estimate the amount of work completed by third-party service providers through discussions with internal personnel and external service providers as to the progress or stage of completion of the services and the agreed-upon fee to be paid for such services.
 The majority of our service providers invoice in arrears for services performed, on a pre-determined schedule or when contractual milestones are met; however, some require advanced payments.
 We make significant judgments and estimates in determining the accrued balance in each reporting period based on the facts and circumstances known at that time.
 As actual costs become known, we adjust our accrued estimates.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed, the number of patients enrolled and the rate of patient enrollment may vary from our estimates and could result in us reporting amounts that are too high or too low in any particular period.
 Our accrued expenses are dependent, in part, upon the receipt of timely and accurate reporting from CROs, CMOs and other third-party service providers.
-To date, there have been no material differences from our accrued expenses to actual expenses.
+To date, there have been no material differences between estimated costs of research and development activities accrued by us each reporting period and amounts actually incurred.